jforward1/Inside-Airbnb---NYC-Rental-Analysis/README.md

 ---

 # Research Questions
-Through this project, I aim to answer the following:
+Through this project I aim to answer the following:
 - Are there seasonal patterns in Airbnb pricing?
 - How are Airbnb prices distributed across NYC boroughs?
 - How are Airbnb prices distributed across Manhattan, specifically?